how to make an origami envelope

 Step 6

-Fold the bottom corner up to meet the pinch mark from Step 4, then unfold.
+Fold the bottom corner up to the crease made in Step 5.

 Step 7